 A proper, professional installation is crucial to the life and performance of your carpet.
 Because of this, it is important to know what to expect during your carpet installation.

-If you are aware of pet odors, please bring this to the attention of the estimator as additional floor prep will be needed to kilz the floor and seal the odors.
-If this or other unforeseen issues arise upon tear out additional cost may be incurred to correct these problems.
+If you are aware of pet odors, please bring this to the attention of the estimator as additional floor prep may be needed.
+If this or other unforeseen issues arise upon tear out, additional cost may be incurred to correct these problems.

 The installers will move your furniture as part of their installation; however, you will still need to move your small items like lamps, televisions, computers or any other breakables before the installer arrives.
-If you have any larger items, oversized furniture or appliances you may need to arrange to have this moved by a third party, but check with your estimator first as there may be additional charges for these items.
-Beds that are moved will not be remade by the installers this will be the responsibility of the Homeowner.
-Your overall goal is to move any items that could get broken.
+If you have any larger items, over sized furniture or appliances you may need to arrange to have this moved by a third party, but check with your estimator first as there may be additional charges for these items.

 Once the work begins, your installer will be responsible for removing and disposing of your old carpet.
 Molding and trim can be fragile and despite their best efforts, your installation team may scratch a few pieces.
 If this happens, it is typically your responsibility to repair them.
 If you have fresh paint we suggest you cover your base boards with “Frog Delicate Surface Tape” that can be bought at Sherwin Williams.
 At some point, your installer may need to remove your doors to complete the installation.
 If the new carpet is thicker, your doors will have to be trimmed before they can be reinstalled.
 Most carpet installers do not perform carpentry work so it will be your responsibility to either trim them yourself or hire a professional to reinstall them.

 Carpet comes mostly in 12 foot wide rolls so there will be seaming in some areas.
 We place the seams in the best locations to avoid traffic areas and to hide seams as best as possible.
-If you have concerns regarding seam placement and visibility please discuss with your estimator because moving a seam to a different location then planned may require extra materials.
+If you have concerns regarding seam placement and visibility please discuss with your estimator, moving a seam to a different location may require extra materials.

-As with any construction dust is inevitable, the installer will vacuum after installation but arrangements need to be made by the Homeowner to take care of any dust after the installation.
+As with any construction project, dust is inevitable, the installer will vacuum after installation.